The Block (Australian TV series): Season 21

 The location for the 2024 season (season 20) was set to be in Daylesford, Victoria, however due to permit issues and complaints by local residents, Nine decided not to build in the area and went with new location of Phillip Island.
 In July 2024, it was announced that the 2025 season would return to Daylesford after permits were approved by the council, a 2400 square-metre block on 1 Raglan Street was sold to Nine earlier in 2024 for an undisclosed price.
 In October 2024, the season was officially confirmed at Nine's 2025 upfronts.

 The auctions received very mixed results and became one of the worst auctions seen in years.
-The first auction lead by Britt & Taz ended with them receiving $420k, however it was the only auction to make a profit over $120k, the second auction by Robby & Mat landed them with $109,999.10 which they have to split.
+The first auction led by Britt & Taz ended with them receiving $420k, however it was the only auction to make a profit over $120k, the second auction by Robby & Mat landed them with $109,999.10 which they have to split.
 From the third auction onwards, each team took a vendors bid, unfortunately third auction by Emma & Ben passed in, fourth by Sonny & Alicia just went over their vendor bid giving them $120k and the fifth by Han & Can was also passed in, leading Britt & Taz to win The Block and receive the prize of $100k, making their final profits $520k.
 The combined result was $649,999.10, the lowest combined result since Season nine.